git/git.github.io/rev_news/drafts/edition-94.md

   [scalar](https://git-scm.com/docs/scalar).
 Now I really like to use scalar to download Git repositories to save time.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w.r.t. contributing to the Git project?
 If yes, could you share it with us?

-  Mainly during GSOC, my mentor Christian Couder and many people in the Git community helped me and I learned how to participate in open source for the first time.
+  Mainly during GSOC, my mentor Christian Couder and many people in the Git community helped me, and I learned how to participate in open source for the first time.
 It was a great experience to be brave and discuss technology with people from all over the world.